Best daily deals

 The earbuds come with a USB-C dongle that uses aptX Low Latency for connecting to Nintendo Switch, PlayStation 4 and 5, and PC.
 It also supports dongle-free Bluetooth connections using the regular aptX and default SBC Bluetooth codecs, but not AAC.
 These earbuds even support Bluetooth multipoint.

 Anyone who hates the heft of over-ear gaming headsets will enjoy this pair of wireless gaming earbuds, though the microphone doesn’t work when you’re gaming, so there is a trade-off there.
-The frequency response chart (at the end of the image gallery above) shows a pleasant sound profile apart from an under-emphasis in the treble frequencies, but in testing it, there aren’t any notable problems with it.
+The frequency response chart (found below) shows a pleasant sound profile apart from an under-emphasis in the treble frequencies, but in testing it, there aren’t any notable problems with it.
 The slight b00st in bass makes for a traditional gaming experience, with gunshots and explosions being pleasantly loud without masking higher-pitched sounds like footsteps.

 EPOS GTW 270 Hybrid